 On the other hand, calcium hypochlorite is a dangerous chemical and requires special handling.
 We have some friends who stored calcium hypochlorite inside of a Metamucil bottle in the original bag with a stainless steel gravity water filter in its original box and a new glass bottle of Polar Pure.
 These items were placed together in a Rubbermaid tote as an emergency water kit.
 Two years later they opened the kit and discovered that the stainless steel had split and was completely corroded.
 These photos show the damage to the filter.
 We do not know exactly what caused the damage, but the calcium hypochlorite is definitely suspect.
 Be very careful how you store it and what you store it near.

-It is best to store it in its original container in a cool dry place away from almost everything.
+It is best to store it in its original container inside of a glass bottle with a plastic lid, in a cool dry place away from almost everything.
 According to a friend of ours who is a chemical engineer, dry calcium hypochlorite does not react with polyethylene, polypropylene, polystyrene, ryton, PVDF and Teflon.
 If you must change containers, make sure that both the container and lid are made materials it does not react with.

 The MSDS sheet on calcium hypochlorite states that it is stable but reacts with reducing agents, combustible materials, organic materials, acids and moisture.
 It is extremely corrosive in the presence of aluminum, corrosive in presence of steel and slightly corrosive in the presence of glass and stainless steel.
 It is very hazardous if it comes in contact with skin or eyes or if it is ingested or inhaled.
 It is best to wear gloves, goggles and a mask when handling.